RomelTorres/alpha_vantage/docs/index.rst

 |Build Status| |PyPI version| |Documentation Status|

-*Python module to get stock data from the Alpha Vantage API* Alpha Vantage http://www.alphavantage.co/ is a free JSON APIs for stock market data, plus a comprehensive set of technical indicators.
+*Python module to get stock data from the Alpha Vantage API*

+`Alpha Vantage Stock API <https://www.alphavantage.co/>`_ is a free JSON APIs for stock market data, plus a comprehensive set of technical indicators.
 This project is a python wrapper around this API to offer python plus json/pandas support.
 I hope you enjoy it.
 It requires a free API, that can be requested on http://www.alphavantage.co/support/#api-key.

+If you are a spreadsheet user, try out the `Google Sheets Add-on <https://gsuite.google.com/marketplace/app/alpha_vantage_market_data/434809773372>`_ and `Microsoft Excel Add-on <https://appsource.microsoft.com/en-us/product/office/WA200001365>`_ from Alpha Vantage.
+Check out this `stock API article <https://medium.com/@patrick.collins_58673/stock-api-landscape-5c6e054ee631>`_ for general tips on working with financial market data.

 Install
 -------